tjsavitsky/polymatroid/README.txt

 Thomas J. Savitsky.
 Enumeration of 2-polymatroids on up to seven elements.
 SIAM J. Discrete Math., 28(4) (2014), 1641--1650.

-It requires the ipython package for python.
+It requires the python-igraph package for python.

 The following commands will generate a catalog of 2-polymatroids.